Search

 Here are some common examples of named beneficiaries for a death benefit:

 • Individuals.
-You could leave it to your spouse, partner, children, dependents, parents, relatives or friends.
+You could leave it to your spouse, partner, children, dependents, parents or relatives.

 • Charities and nonprofits.
 You might choose an organization that supports a cause that's important to you.